 What to do : Check your feet regularly.
 Use lotion if your feet are dry, take care of your toenails and wear shoes that fit well.

 This type usually affects the digestive system, especially the stomach.
 Symptoms include: Bloating, Diarrhea, Nausea, Heartburn and feeling full after small meal portions.

 What to do: Eat smaller meals and take help from medication.

 This is usually pain in the thighs or hips.
 It can even lead to weakness of the legs.

 What to do: Most people need medical support in such cases and therapy for weakness.

-Symptoms include: Doubled vision, Paralysis on one side of the face, chest pain or lower back, Belly pain which sometimes can be mistaken for appendicitis.
+This type can affect suddenly and hit specific nerves like in the head or torso or leg.
+Symptoms include – double vision, paralysis on one side of the face; chest pain or lower back.
+Belly pain, which sometimes can be mistaken for appendicitis.

-What to do: Discuss this with your doctor as this tends to improve by itself over months and does not cause any long term damage.
+What to do: Discuss this with your doctor, as this tends to improve by itself over months and does not cause any long term damage.

 If any of these seem familiar, it is advisable to visit and consult your doctor immediately and also invest in a glucose meter to make sure you have a check on your blood sugar levels.
 Apart from that, consume a fibre-rich and low- carb diet.
 Also ensure that you follow a regular workout routine.